 The Four Branches of the Mabinogion, translated by Lady Charlotte Guest, with an introduction by Colin Jones.
-Out now in paperback, and very soon as a prestigious audio book.
+Out now in paperback, and worldwide as a prestigious audio book.
+Available now from Audible, Amazon and iTunes.

 After reading, recording, and listening to the Four Branches of the Mabinogion, I'm amazed that the world isn't full of Manga comics, Hollywood blockbusters, bestselling novels, sticker collections, trading cards, and fantasy role-playing games based on this quite astonishing collection of Welsh tales.